-The City has a Construction and Demolition (C&D) Ordinance (05-09) requiring all demolition projects, all commercial projects valued over $200,000, all new commercial projects over 1,000 square feet, all new residential construction projects, and all residential additions and improvements that increase building area, volume, or size to reuse and/or recycle a minimum of 65% of all inert materials and 65% of all other materials.
-You may complete the application process online by visiting the online permitting portal HERE.
-Once registered and logged in, select Environmental Services and Construction and Demolition Materials Management Plan (CDMMP).
-If a paper copy is needed, you can download and print one along with a list of franchised haulers here: CDMMP FORM
+The City has a Construction and Demolition (C&D) Ordinance (05-09) requiring all demolition projects, all commercial projects valued over $200,000, all new commercial projects over 1,000 square feet, all new residential construction projects, and all residential additions and improvements that increase building area, volume, or size to recycle a minimum of 65% of all inert materials and 65% of all other materials.
+You may print a copy of a Construction & Demolition Materials Management Plan and a list of franchised haulers here: CDMMP FORM

 For deposit and W-9 information, please see below.

 CDMMP Frequently Asked Questions